 A MI-BEST students is a type of student who might not have a high school diploma or high school equivalency.
-Before processing admissions, these students need to work with the navigator and be admitted into an iPathway program.
+Before processing admissions, these students need to work with the college's Office of Adult Education and be admitted into an iPathway program.
 See the MI-BEST flowchart that follows for further guidance.